 So what can be done?
 What could the Labour Party possibly say in its 2015 Election Manifesto to win the day?

 Proposed Labour Election Manifesto 2015

-The end of World War ll in Europe finally came with the total and unconditional surrender of German forces in Reims on 7 May 1945, exactly 70 years to the day before the coming General Election of 7 May 2015.
+The end of World War ll in Europe finally came with the unconditional surrender of German forces in Reims on 7 May 1945 – exactly 70 years to the day before the coming General Election of 7 May 2015.

-The determined efforts of the Labour Party, helped by other progressive forces, during World War II had its effect in “taking the profit out of war”.
-The 100% Excess Profits Tax, the controls over industry and transport, the fair rationing of food and control of prices – these all helped to win the war.
+The efforts of the Labour Party during World War 2 succeeded in “taking the profit out of war”.
+The 100% Excess Profits Tax, the controls over industry and transport, the fair rationing of food and control of prices all helped to win the war.
 With these measures the country came nearer to making “fair shares” the national rule than ever before in its history

 Just two months after Germany’s surrender, a landslide victory for the first-ever majority Labour government, in the Khaki Election of 5 July 1945, ushered in a new post-war settlement of a happier future, with fair shares for all, by bringing many of the key means of production, distribution and exchange into public ownership and the creation of the National Health Service and the Welfare State,